noobezlol/Aletheia-Llama-3.2-3B/README.md

 We acknowledge the following organizations and communities:

 - **Meta AI** for the Llama 3.2 architecture
+- **Unsloth** for efficient fine-tuning and optimization capabilities
 - **The open-source AI community** for research and development
 - **Contributors** to the AI safety research community